ITANAGAR, Sep 30: All Arunachal Pradesh Youth Forum (AAPYF) has called off the proposed

 Blaming the Govt for alleged failure in all fronts, the Forum further said that the

-state is becoming hot bed for anti-
+state is becoming hot bed for anti-social elements.
+Even the CM bungalow is not safe

-The Forum also demanded the state Govt to come clean on minister abduction issue by initiating an enquiry headed by independent agency in to episode and nab the people
+by initiating an enquiry headed by independent agency in to episode and nab the people

 While demanding formulation of effective policies in order to tackle law and order

 Principal, DNGC Tomar Ete speaking on the occasion as Chief Guest exhorted the Volunteers